byzheng/tw-htmlwidgets/README.md

 tw-htmlwidgets is a wrapper for R package [htmlwidgets](https://www.htmlwidgets.org/) to display interactive figures in [TiddlyWiki](https://tiddlywiki.com/).

-The following R packages have been wrappered into tw-htmlwidgets.
+The following R packages have been wrapped into tw-htmlwidgets.

 * [echarts4r](https://echarts4r.john-coene.com/)
 * [leaflet](https://rstudio.github.io/leaflet/)